jesushperez/gali/README.md

 The web app is built on Python Flask.

 A twitter bot companion (called Gali Bot) tweets out the articles.
 It connects with Twitter via Tweepy.
+View the bot code here: https://github.com/jesushperez/sci-bot